 In the DIY painting method, you will need two colours which you will need to mix together to get the desired colour.
 Then, the motorcycle has to be sanded and all parts have to be painted separately with detail on each part of your bike.
 You can use leftover old paint to remodel the motorcycle.

 In the case of the DIY paint job, the only thing you need to worry about is the final result as it will solely depend on your skill.
 Also, it’s fair to say that the ultimate cost of a DIY method will depend on a number of factors like the quality of paint and equipment you choose and whether you are painting the whole bike or some selected parts of it.

 Cost of a Custom Motorcycle Paint Job

-The options open for customization here also include painting different sections of your bike with different colors by using an airbrush or hand-painting it.
+The options open for customization here also include painting different sections of your bike with different colours by using an airbrush or hand-painting it.

-Custom paint jobs are done by professionals who have experience in the field and since these people will be using quality equipment, paints, and resources; you can expect to pay between $600-$3,000 for a custom paint job on your motorcycle.
+Custom paint jobs are done by professionals who have experience in the field and since these people will be using quality equipment, paints, and resources; you can expect to pay between $600-$3,000 for custom painting on your motorcycle.

 Looking at all three methods that are discussed above, it is clear that choosing the best method primarily depends on your budget as well as how concerned you are about the appearance of your bike.